Blizzardsev/hoohub/README.md

     - TrustedLocations: IP addresses for which two-factor should not apply.
 This should only consist of the loopback address when running _HooHub_ locally!
     - ArtistCredit: The email address of the HooHubUser to link for artist credit on the About page
     - WriterCredit: The email address of the HooHubUser to link for writer credit on the About page
+    - SiteBaseUrl: The base site URL to use when sending emails, in a context that doesn't have access to a web request
 - AccountSettings: Settings for the initial accounts to be set up when _HooHub_ is initially started, or database recreated
     - Email: Email address for login
     - Handle: Handle for public display